jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       code .

-    a new `Visual Studio Code`_ window opens in the ``pumping_python`` directory_.
-I can close the window before the new window to work only in the new window.
+    A new `Visual Studio Code`_ window opens in the ``pumping_python`` directory_.
+I can close the window I had before the new window to work only in the new window.

     I open another terminal_ to continue